Are you interested in the Schengen zone, EU Migration Policy and studying the concept of multispeed Europe?

 We are looking for speakers from academia, government, think tanks and NGOs who have a track record and experience in analysing above mentioned topics.
-You will be asked to give 10-15 minutes presentation on a topic and make an active participation during the whole event.
-Your presentation will also be uploaded onto our project page (some examples from previous event).
+You will be asked to give a 10-15 minutes presentation on a topic and make active participation during the whole event.
+Your presentation will also be uploaded onto our project page (some examples from the previous event).
 We will cover travel and accommodation (one night) for selected speakers.

-Please send us a short CV and a half page statement outlining your planned intervention (presentation) by 27 January 2020 to [email protected]
+Please send us a short CV and a half-page statement outlining your planned intervention (presentation) by 27 January 2020 to [email protected]

 We will contact only successful candidates by 3 February 2020.